ameyarad/Wilhelm/replit.md

 ```
 Changelog:
 - January 09, 2025.
+Comprehensive context isolation implementation for AI models
+  - Enhanced AI service with unique session IDs and random seeds for every request
+  - Added user-scoped template filtering to prevent cross-user template access
+  - Implemented template ID tracking for better isolation and security auditing
+  - Created getReportForUser method for secure report access with user verification
+  - Added comprehensive security checks to all template and report endpoints
+  - Enhanced AI prompts to explicitly state isolation requirements and user context
+  - Added detailed logging for security auditing of all access attempts
+  - Implemented "Clear Context" button functionality to reset AI context and chat history
+  - Enhanced voice recording isolation with unique filenames and cache-busting headers
+  - Updated all AI models (Whisper and Llama) to use fresh context parameters
+  - Added user ID to all AI contexts to ensure complete user isolation
+  - Verified all database queries are properly scoped to requesting user
+  - Added warning logs for unauthorized access attempts
+  - Ensured no context bleeding between users, queries, or sessions
+- January 09, 2025.
 Fixed Replit OAuth authentication flow blocked by strict cookie settings
   - Changed all SameSite cookie attributes from 'strict' to 'lax' to allow OAuth redirects
   - Modified session configuration in replitAuth.ts to use SameSite='lax'